debdude/sublime-yaml-nav/README.md

 Command+Shift+W (Control+Shift+W) in YAML source will run "copy_yaml_symbol_to_clipboard" command.

+## Navigation depth

+By default, navigation is built to three levels deep maximum, you can control this with 'maxlevel' setting in configuration file

 ## Localization YAML's

 Since version 1.2.0 YAML Nav tries to detect YAML's with localization data (ie. Rails locales) and automatically strips first tag when symbol is copied to the clipboard (Super+Shift+W).
 For example "en.active_record.attributes.entity.name" will be copied as "active_record.attributes.entity.name".